KK-363/school_records/README.md

 # school_records

 # This is a project designed to help homeschooling parents keep track of the hours that their children spend
-# doing defferent subjects and what events they may participate in.
+# doing different subjects and what events they may participate in.

 # Parents will be able to:
 # add a student, subject and event